balar2004/OS-EX.9-IMPLEMENTATION-OF-PAGING---MEMORY-MANAGEMENT-/README.md

 ## Aim:
 To write a c program to implement Paging technique for memory management.
 ## Algorithm:
 1.Read all the necessary input from the keyboard.
 2.Pages - Logical memory is broken into fixed - sized blocks.
 3.Frames – Physical memory is broken into fixed – sized blocks.
-4.Calculate the physical address using the logical address 5.Physical address = (Frame number * Frame size) + offset 6.Display the physical address.
+4.Calculate the physical address using the logical address.
+5.Physical address = (Frame number * Frame size) + offset.
+6.Display the physical address.
 7.Stop the process.
 ## Program:
 ```
 #include<stdio.h>